-Wide range of exciting specialisms and career options
+- Wide range of exciting specialisms and career options

-The programme is accredited by the Institute of Physics (IOP) and benefits from regular lectures from visiting industry professionals with associated case study problems
+- The programme is accredited by the Institute of Physics (IOP) and benefits from regular lectures from visiting industry professionals with associated case study problems

-World-class acoustics facilities
+- World-class acoustics facilities

-International students can apply
+- International students can apply

 In addition to the core focus on physics as detailed under our BSc/MPhys courses, the BSc or MPhys in Physics with Acoustics allows you to study specialist modules in acoustics.
 The University of Salford has excellent facilities for the study of acoustics, including our anechoic chamber, the quietest place in North West England.

-This course is built around a core of compulsory modules that will give you a thorough grounding in physics, in addition you will study specialist modules in Acoustics.
+The course is built around a core of physics modules giving a thorough grounding in physics combined with specialist acoustic modules.
 You will also take part in group projects that will allow you to develop your team working, problem solving, communication and presentation skills, all desirable within the industrial and research communities.